kemitchell/work.kemitchell.com/index.md

 In earlier years, I advised on startup financing and exits.
 I tend to refer that work now.

+### Commercial Contracts

+I prepare forms for, and negotiate, a variety of other business contracts, such as marketing and professional services agreements.

+I draft plain-language contracts and policies that non-lawyers can read and apply.

 ## Work I'd Like to Do

 I am actively seeking an opportunity to draft a balanced, plain-language form contract for penetration testing, black-box audit, and white-box audit.